Title: Army Private, Navy Lieutenant, Civil War; government clerk/stenographer

 By this time John was working as private secretary to the Surgeon General of the Marine Hospital Service.
 He found another wife in 1883, but there were health issues due to a botched operation on his heel and broken wrist.
 Being crippled led to domestic problems.
 In 1900 he was at a boarding house in Bethesda, MD and filed for divorce in 1901, citing desertion and infidelity.
 John A. died in 1897 and John B. had just left to marry an actress and moved to New York, only to die there in 1908.

-The rest of the now-single man’s life is unknown except for his move to the Philadelphia Naval Hospital where he died, just shy of his 77th year.
+The rest of the now-single man’s life is unknown except for his move to the Philadelphia Naval Hospital where he died in 1921, just shy of his 77th year.
 The cause of death was listed as senile psychosis.

 Support the Friends of Mount Moriah